Nicolae Lupescu: Rapid București

 Lupescu was brought to Rapid București by coach Nicolae Roșculeț, where he debuted in Divizia A on 16 September 1962 in a 4–2 victory against Farul Constanța.
 He remained with Rapid for ten seasons, winning the title in the 1966–67 season, being used by coach Valentin Stănescu in 26 matches in which he scored one goal.
 In the following season he played four games in the 1967–68 European Cup, helping The Railwaymen eliminate Trakia Plovdiv and advance to the following round where they were eliminated by Juventus.

 Lupescu also won two Balkans Cup and the 1971–72 Cupa României, being used the entire match by coach Bazil Marian in the 2–0 win over Jiul Petroșani in the final.
-He played all the six games in the 1971–72 UEFA Cup campaign, as the team reached the round of 16, eliminating Napoli and Legia Warsaw, being eliminated by the team who eventually won the competition, Tottenham.
+He played in all six games of the 1971–72 UEFA Cup campaign as the team reached the round of 16 by eliminating Napoli and Legia Warsaw before being knocked out by the eventual winners, Tottenham.
 For the way he played in 1970, Lupescu was placed fifth in the ranking for the Romanian Footballer of the Year award, in the following year being third.
 Lupescu has a total of 244 matches and eight goals scored in Divizia A.